MicroEJ/docs/ApplicationDeveloperGuide/sectionArchitectureOptions.rst

 *Description*:

-When selected, a log is sent when the platform schedules a thread.
+When selected, a log is sent when the Simulator schedules a thread.

 Option(checkbox): monitors
 """"""""""""""""""""""""""